Pilgrimage for "Martinsville Seven" Richmond VA (1951)

 Lemuel Penn Murdered (July)

-Deacons for Defense & Justice (July)
+Deacons of Defense & Justice (July)

 Impact of Northern Urban Rebellions on Southern Freedom Movement